DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/JobsPriorities.rst

  2. Users that submit jobs on behalf of a group.
 For instance production users.

 In the first case, users are competing for resources, and in the second case users share them.
-But these two profiles also compete against each others.
+But these two profiles also compete against each other.
 DIRAC has to provide a way to share the resources available.
 On top of that users want to specify a "UserPriority" to their jobs.
-They want to tell DIRAC which of their own jobs should run first and which should ran last.
+They want to tell DIRAC which of their own jobs should run first and which should run last.

 DIRAC implements a priority schema to decide which user gets to run in each moment so a fair share is maintained between the users.